colshrapnel/phpdelusions.net/stackoverflow.md

 - While restricting new questions, Stack Overflow still encourages that [mad race](https://meta.stackexchange.com/questions/9731/fastest-gun-in-the-west-problem) of adding more and more new answers.
 Simply because people are awarded internet poins only for adding new answers but never for improving already existing information.
 - Finally, all that mess *is* "the library of answers" we have.
 As a result, people coming from search have to shuffle through innumerable attempts to answer their question, as opposed to settling with a single canonical answer

-Or, such a funny fact: Stack Overflow claims itself being [not a forum](https://stackoverflow.com/tour), but if you take a look at any [popular question](https://stackoverflow.com/q/40480/285587), it looks *exactly like a forum thread,* with numerous replies, some of which even [argue with each other](https://stackoverflow.com/a/51522896/285587).
+Or, such a funny fact: Stack Overflow claims itself being [not a forum](https://stackoverflow.com/tour), but if you take a look at a random [popular question](https://stackoverflow.com/q/40480/285587), it looks *exactly like a forum thread,* with numerous replies, some of which even [argue with each other](https://stackoverflow.com/a/51522896/285587).

 But, out of all that confusion, I'd say that experience for people coming to ask a question is the worst.

 ### The problem

 *Most questions currently asked on Stack Overflow are off topic*.
-Or so it looks like.
+Or so it feels like.
 Right now I am looking at the list of new questions under the [[Java]](https://stackoverflow.com/questions/tagged/java?tab=Newest) tag.
 Most of them are either already closed, or in the process, having one or few close votes on them.

 And it's no wonder, given the list of closure reasons: